dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

-.. note:: This is the first part of a tutorial series where you will create a tool called BAMStats and publish it onto Dockstore.

 Getting Started with Docker
 ===========================

 Tutorial Goals
 --------------
+This is the first part of our "Getting Started" tutorial series, where we will walk you through the creation of a tool called BAMstats and publish it onto Dockstore.
+This particular page, "Getting Started with Docker," will go through the basics of Docker and have you develop a Dockerfile for the BAMstats tool.

 -  Learn about Docker
--  Create a Docker image for a real tool
+-  Create a Docker image for a real tool using a Dockerfile
 -  Create a tag locally
 -  Test your Docker image locally